Setup Using Docker Compose¶

 Now open http://localhost:2342/ in a Web browser to see the user interface

 You may change it in Settings, or using the

 photoprism passwd command in a terminal.

-The port and other basic settings can be changed in
+The port and other basic settings may be changed in

-Remember to stop and re-create the container whenever configuration values changed:
+Remember to stop and re-create the container whenever configuration values have been changed:

 docker-compose stop photoprism docker-compose up -d photoprism